tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:forIssue
 - Preferred Label: for Issue
-- Definition: Relates an IssuetMethod to an Issue.
+- Definition: Relates an IssueMethod to an Issue.
 - SubClass Of: forDataQualityNeed; issueProperty
 - Range [ owl:someValuesFrom bdqffdq:forIssue ]
 - Comments: Use to link IssueMethods to Issues.
 Describes the relationship between a IssueMethod (solutions) in bdqffdq and an Issue (needs).
-Paralell concepts are forAmendment, forValidation, forMeasure.
+Parallel concepts are forAmendment, forValidation, forMeasure.
 - View in: [term-list](../list/bdqffdq/index.md#forIssue)

 ********************